 Plot and Overall Impressions

-Are well-worn elements (elves, dragons, magic swords) present, or did the author imagine more?
-Is it too alien?
+Is it too alien or metaphysical?
 Is Deus Ex Machina used for the characters to overcome the opposition?
-Are there twists and turns, things you didn’t see coming, or was it too predictable?
+Are there twists and turns I didn’t see coming, or was it too predictable?
 Is the plot too complex, or perhaps too simple?
 Was the ending satisfying or was it anti-climatic?
-Would you read the book again, and when?
+Would I read the book again, and when?
 Was the author’s prose appealing or jarring?
+Did the author take risks by introducing new, fresh ideas, or did they play it safe with a bucketful of tropes and cliches?